 Upstate Forever’s vision for the Upstate is to be an environmentally healthy and economically prosperous region, with a high quality of life for all.
 Our mission is to promote sensible growth and protect special places in the Upstate region of South Carolina.

 Our goals are to develop clean water, healthy air and abundant green space across the entire Upstate; encourage a pattern of development with reduced fiscal and environmental impacts; and support fully informed and engaged citizens throughout the region.
-Read all about it in our Strategic Plan.
+(Read all about it in our Strategic Plan and learn more about the four transformative policies we believe are urgently needed to combat the negative impacts of our current growth patterns.)

 I was born and raised in the Upstate and except for attending school and working one year in Washington, D.C., I have lived here my whole life.
 This truly is one of the most special places on the planet—a region with spectacular natural resources and a thriving and diverse economic base.